-Fibonacci Average Indicator (MT4)
+About the Fibonacci Average Forex Indicator

-It’s being used by professional traders to buy dips in rising markets or sell rallies in declining markets.
+This indicator is widely used by professional traders to buy dips in rising markets or sell rallies in declining markets.

 Free Download